lujian213/SmartSimulator/README.md

 This is a `Https` type simulator.
 It also has websocket created in the simulator.
 The simulator script tells how to assign `_Channel_ID` and send back response to some specific `_Channel`.
 #### 5.1.12 zip files
 *Smart Simulator* can also support zip file in the script folder.
 It will treat zip file as a folder.
+#### 5.1.13 mem
+This is a `Mem` type simulator. `io.github.lujian213.simulator.mem.MemSimulatorTest` in test source folder shows how to use MemSimulator to do local test without starting service.
 ## 6. Advanced Topic I- Everything is a simulator
 *Smart Simulator* is designed to be modualized and plugable.
 All the extentions are developed as a simulator.